adversinc/dbrecord/README.md

 wants to affect the return value, options.COUNTER can be altered.
 * TOTAL - the total number of records found in QUERY

+## Other

+### Static access to database handle

+Sometimes it is required to access the current database handle from within the static methods (for example, when creating db entry from a static create()).

+To get the dbh handle, the masterDbh() static function can be used.

 # To be moved:

 The MySQL connection wrapper which provides the following features: